andersle/chemometrics/exercises/README.md

 Here's a brief overview of the exercises:

-* **exercise-000**: Contains two Jupyter notebooks to help you familiarize yourself with Jupyter and brush up on your Python skills.
+* **exercise-000**: Two Jupyter notebooks to help you familiarize yourself with Jupyter and brush up on your Python skills.
 * **exercise-001**: Least squares regression for linear and non-linear models.
 * **exercise-002**: Least squares regression with multiple variables and experimental design.